5nizza/party-elli/README.md

 Parameterized Synthesis of Token Rings

 ## Requirements ##
-Ubuntu 12.04
+Ubuntu 12.04 (likely to work with others)
-Z3 (tested with version 4.1)
+Z3 (tested with version 4.1 and 4.3.1)
 ltl3ba (tested with version 1.0.2)
 python3 (tested with version 3.2)

 ## To configure ##
-modify file config.py in the root directory
+modify file config.py in src directory
 with paths to executables of z3 and ltl3ba

 ## To run ##